spikyzero/dummy-json-app/README.md

 # Spring Boot + Thymeleaf + MySQL + Docker

-## Application could be runned only by using Docker:
+## Application could be ran by using Docker:

 ```
 docker-compose up --build